Four Questions for Tailoring a Polymer Emulsion Recipe, Part One

 When vinyl carboxylic acids do not provide enough stability, chemists may add steric stabilizers, which are big and bulky molecules.
 They use synthetic emulsion polymers with steric stabilizers in formulations that require high shear stability or high filler loading stability.
 Examples include formulations that are applied via spray or a high speed press.

 Another way to add stability to a polymer emulsion is by adding surfactants, which are not attached to the surface of the polymer.
 Surfactants provide stability to the emulsion at low shear, but at higher shear the surfactant is stripped away and displaced into the water phase of the emulsion.
-A system that lowers in viscosity as shear increases is called thixotropic – as opposed to Newtonian - if it holds constant viscosity with shear, or pseudoplastic if it increases in viscosity with shear.
+A system whose viscosity reduces at a rate greater than proportional when increased shear is applied is called thixotropic.
+This is common for many latexes.
+It can be compared to a system whose change in viscosity with shear is linear, known as a Newtonian fluid.
 Surfactants used during polymerization can be either anionic or nonionic.
-Typically, chemists add a 50/50 blend of nonionic and anionic surfactants for reaction stability.
+It is common for chemists add a ratio of nonionic and anionic surfactants for reaction stability.
 During polymerization, they typically use anionic surfactants, but some products can include non-ionic surfactants as well.
+In some rare cases, cationic surfactants are used with emulsion polymers for end use applications such as asphalt modification.
 After the reaction, post-added surfactants are frequently non-ionic, but may not be necessary depending on the end-use application.

 In the second and final installment of this series, we’ll discuss the implications of two more questions that chemists ask when they design a polymer emulsion recipe.